gfodor/kafka-altspacevr-talk/README.md

 https://account.altvr.com/spaces/kafka-summit-demo

-And then, click on this button (sorry, it's really tiny on mobile!):
+You may be prompted to open it in the AltspaceVR app, if so, do that!
+If not, click on this button (sorry, it's really tiny on mobile!):

 ![Visit Button](http://i.imgur.com/yy2nedg.png)